Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 This analysis is sensitive to lepton-like HSCP candidates.
 Limits are set on the two different \stau production models: direct pair production of \stau and production within the {GMSB SPS7} model.
 The observed limits are presented in the right panel of Fig.~\ref{fig:massLim1}.
 No mass limit can be derived below 300\GeV because of the bias correction applied in the mass method.
-The theoretical cross sections for direct pair production depend on the \stau handedness, while the signal efficiency is independent of it, allowing the extraction of three different mass limits for the ionization method (mass method): 0.52 (0.51)\TeV in case of two right-handed \stau (\stauR), 0.64 (0.61)\TeV for the two left-handed \stau (\stauL) and 0.69 (0.64)\TeV if both handednesses are considered.
+The theoretical cross sections for direct pair production depend on the \stau mixing parameters.
+However, the signal efficiency is independent of this mixing as we assume a stable \stau.
+Depending on the \stau sector parameters, we are able to set three different mass limits for the ionization method (mass method): 0.52 (0.51)\TeV for pair production of \stauR, 0.64 (0.61)\TeV for pair production of \stauL, and 0.69 (0.64)\TeV if the \stauL and \stauR are mass degenerate.
 Figure~\ref{fig:massLim1} (right) shows only the theoretical prediction for the last case (in blue), including both \stauL\ and \stauR.
 In the context of the GMSB SPS7 model, \stau masses are excluded up to 0.85\TeV for both the ionization and mass methods.